Lenovo LaptopLenovo Y40-70

 What did you do?
 I am having the same problem.
 I need to replace the keyboard as well.

 You are correct.
-The only long-term, correct keyboard replacement method is to replace the palm rest/keyboard assembly.
-Unfortunately, other manufacturers made laptops with this same design.
+The correct keyboard replacement method is to replace the palm rest/keyboard assembly.
+Unfortunately, other manufacturers have also produced laptops with this same design.
 Yes, it is an incredibly horrible design.
 IMO, it’s a way for the manufacturers to make laptops more disposable since replacing the assembly (since it’s so hard to find one at a reasonable price) is usually not economically feasible.